Frequently asked questions about the platform | Fluid Attacks Help

 Organization policies are those that you establish globally and are inherited by all groups belonging to an organization.
 Group-level policieson the other hand, allow you to set variations on the above policies for specific groups.

-CI Agent
+CI Gate

 You can run it both ways.